 Things to look for during your walkthrough:

 · The seller has repaired items included on the purchase agreement.

 · The house is in "as-was" condition (everything is in pretty much the same condition as it was when you signed the purchase agreement).

-· The house is vacant and/or contains the items agreed upon to stay, and the house is clean.
-The home does not have to be spotless, but there should be no remaining trash or junk left behind in the house or in the yard unless you've agreed to it.
+· The house is vacant and/or contains the items agreed upon to stay, and the house is "broom-clean."
+The home does not have to be spotless, but there should be no remaining trash, junk or items left behind in the house or in the yard unless you've agreed to it.

 · Occupants have moved out prior to your closing unless you have agreed in writing for them to stay.